Last Updated on April 22, 2021 by Helga Dosa

 It usually lasts for three days and many other local dishes are offered alongside risotto.
 There are, usually, also cooking classes held by famous Italian chefs, as well as interesting cooking shows.
 This year, it was Giorgio Bonato‘s turn to entertain the crowds with his culinary skills.
 Bonato is head chef at the well known Massimo Restaurant in Trino Vercellese.

-So, it is not only pasta, but also rice that makes a typical Italian primo piatto.
+So, it is not only pasta but also a rice that makes a typical Italian primo piatto.
 An Italian saying reads, il riso abbonda sulla bocca degli stolti, laughter (“riso”) abounds on the lips of the unwise: this is not the case of riso as food, which abounds, on the other hand, on the plate of gourmands.
+Definitely try the Italian risotto, and the Italian risotto recipes at home or in Italy.
+It’s something that we all love!

 Edited and updated by Francesca Bezzone